alimranahmed/resources/articles/2020_02_17_Sudden visit to Mymensingh.md

-# Sudden visit to Mymensingh, A city that contains the Air of Village
+# Sudden Visit to Mymensingh, A City that Contains the Air of Village

 The winter season has just ended.
-It's the very beginning of season Spring though there still has the feel of winter outside Dhaka.
+It was the very beginning of Spring though there were still the feel of winter outside Dhaka.
 I was planning to visit Mymensingh for a long time but unfortunately, it was just in the plan.
 Finally, I took the action to visit.
 Luckily, I have a brother who has just finished his Masters in Bangladesh Agricultural University(BAU), Mymensingh.